galenhuntington/hmp3-ng/README.md

 Either `cabal install` or `stack install` will build a binary.
 You will need to have `mpg123` installed, which is free software and widely available in package managers.
-Alternatively, `mpg321` can be used by compiling with the `-DMPG321` option.
-In my experience, the latter worked better, but it too is abandoned, with no update since 2012, and is no longer available on many systems.

 The build depends on the package `hscurses`, which in turn requires curses dev files.
 In Ubuntu/Debian, for example, these can be obtained